broadinstitute/CTAT-LRF-Paper/README.md

 ## Long Read Fusion Isoform Detection from MAS-Iso-seq of Nine Cancer Cell Lines

+>Note, you should install this customized R library for the feature-based UpsetR plots: https://github.com/fusiontranscripts/UpSetRbyFeature (see top of that README for installation instructions)

 Comparing fusion prediction results for DepMap cell lines for various predictors:

 - 3.DepMap9Lines/3b.DepMap9Lines_Benchmarking/DepMap9Lines_Benchmarking.Rmd